 This comes as no surprise, knowing how designers do the impossible to provide unique theme solutions packed with all features users can think of.
 To make matters even better, most of those themes are free, or at least reasonably priced.

-In its core, each theme is a template.
+At its core, each theme is a template.
 They are all developed to add value to as many users as possible, and it is because of this that they sometimes fail to meet our specific needs and expectations.

 In cases like that, we’ll need at least some basic knowledge on how to customize WordPress themes, and fill up essential functionality gaps.
 For instance, we can use child themes to add little or large chunks of code to the main theme, and still preserve the option to update it the way we want.